 - Bestiary is a strange and beautiful novel.
 The frank and yet poetic discussion of bodies immediately struck me, and I loved its magical realist approach to exploring the connections and disjunctures between the immigrant generations of daughter, mother, and grandmother.
 I always appreciate when fiction uses speculative elements to put into words feelings that are too big and complicated to contain in a straightforward, realistic telling, and Bestiary does that effectively. —Liz Haas

-- Deep and Darkest Red by Anna-Marie McLemore
+- Dark and Deepest Red by Anna-Marie McLemore

 - Chouette by Claire Oshetsky